 Early Literacy Intervention Leaders Program

 The Early Literacy Intervention Leaders Program (ELI Leads) program provides funding for eight doctoral candidates in the School of Education's EdD in Education Policy and Leadership.
 In partnership with DC Public Schools, the project team will support ELI Leads scholars as they work to improve early reading outcomes for DC students.
 The scholars will gain the practical skills and leadership competencies necessary to prevent and remediate reading difficulties.
 Beyond coursework, the program includes three residencies, an internship in DC Public Schools, and a problem of practice dissertation focused on a real-world challenge in early literacy and special education.
 For more information, please visit the ELI Leads webpage.
-The application deadline for a fall 2021 start is January 29, 2021.

 The IIE’s work in special education teaching and learning focuses on the study of teachers’ interaction with learners and how they integrate evidence-based practices into the classroom.
 For the past three years, the IIE faculty and staff have partnered with the D.C.
 Office of the Superintendent of Education to implement the Leadership Institute in Secondary Special Education (LISSE).
 This intensive professional development program provides DC teachers with the resources and supports to develop leadership skills aimed at supporting the use of evidence-based practices to integrate college and career readiness, common core, and Individualized Education Program goals within the curriculum for secondary students with disabilities.